Session Boundaries#

 /* Create model */

-/* Create and add variable, constraints, objective; solve model */
+/* Create and add variables, constraints, objective; solve model */

 For example: